Middle school: Pakistan

+In Pakistan, middle school is from Grade 6–8.

 Philippines

-Since the implementation of the K–12 education system, middle school education in the Philippines is called "Junior High School."
+Since the implementation of the K–12 education system on April 24, 2012, middle school education in the Philippines is called "Junior High School."
 It lasts for 4 years from Grades 7 to 10 for students age 12 to 16.
 Some schools, such as Miriam College in Loyola Heights as well as Lourdes School of Quezon City in Sta.
 Mesa Heights, have their Middle Schools from Grades 6 to 8.
 It is preceded by a 6-year elementary school and followed by a 2-year "senior high school" program.

-Before that, there were no official middle school programs implemented and the equivalent years was simply called "High School" which ranged from 1st Year to 4th Year.
+Until the phaseout of the 1945–2017 K–10 high school system on June 1, 2015, upon the start of SY 2015–2016, there were no official middle school programs implemented and the equivalent years was simply called "High School" which ranged from 1st Year to 4th Year.

 Poland

 Following a 2017 education reform the Polish middle school called gimnazjum was disbanded.
 After eight years of mandatory primary school, pupils can move on to a high school of choice, each spanning a year more than before.

 Middle school in Poland was first introduced in 1932.
 The education was intended for pupils of at least 12 years of age and lasted four years.
 They were abolished by the Polish People's Republic government in a 1948 reform.
 The middle schools were then reinstated in 1999, lasting three years after six years of primary school.
 Pupils entering gimnazjum were usually 13 years old.
 Middle school was compulsory for all students, and was the final stage of mandatory education.
 In the final year students would take a standardized test to evaluate their academic skills.
 Based on the test results, they were then admitted to a high school of their choice.